 The assignment and condition options are deprecated and may be removed in a future release.

 A range followed by an assignment of a value (see example).
 Can be specified multiple times.
 The assignments are applied sequentially to the dimension value as set when the filter began processing.
 [Required]

-A list of ranges that a point’s values must pass in order for the assignment to be performed.
-[Default: none]
+A single ranges that a point’s values must pass in order for the assignment to be performed.
+[Default: none] [Deprecated - use ‘value’]

 A list of assignment expressions to be applied to points.
 The list of values is evaluated in order.
 [Default: none]